chrishart0/arcadian-cloud-hugo/content/posts/gen-ai/install-cursor-editor-on-ubuntu-24.10.md

 ---
-title: "How to Install Cursor on Ubuntu 24.10"
+title: "How to Install Cursor on Ubuntu 24.04 or Ubuntu 24.10"
 date: "2024-10-13"
 categories:
   - "Gen AI"